maxvar/mcf-reap/README.md

 Right-click on a fully grown plant to harvest and reseed automatically.

-Works on wheat, beetroot, carrots and potatoes and cocoa.
+Works on wheat, beetroot, carrots and potatoes, cocoa, nether wart.

 #### Change history

+1.7.0 added config screen to enable/disable reaping, direct collection to inventory and planting sound

 1.6.0 plays crop-planting sound when reaping (credits go to Qendolin for the proposal)